kyoto skyline with a pagoda in the background

 Where to stay in Kyoto?

-Since 2 days in Kyoto does not leave too much time to waste, it’s better to stay somewhere central.
-Some of the most popular places are Gion and Kyoto station area.
-There are many great options for every taste and budget – from capsule hotels to ryokans.
+Since our 2 days Itinerary in Kyoto does not leave too much time to waste, it’s better to stay somewhere central.
+Some of the most popular places are Gion and Kyoto station areas.
+There are many great options for every taste and budget – from capsule hotels to Ryokans.

 Stay in Gion for some incredible temples, historic atmosphere, good food, and nightlife, but keep in mind that it’s a very popular place for tourists.